-- 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
-Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
+- 1).
+Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2).
+Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3).
 Turn all AC panel switches (including the appropriate distribution switch) to the off position.
-Turn the circuit breaker under the starboard gunwale to off.
-Turn the circuit breaker at the dock outlet to off. - 4.
-Connect the dockside power cable at the boat inlet first. - 5.
-Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to "on". - 6.
-Turn the circuit breaker under the starboard gunwale to the "on" position. - 7.
-Turn the appropriate distribution switch to the "on" position.
+Turn the circuit breaker under the starboard deckwing to off.
+Turn the circuit breaker at the dock outlet to off. - 4).
+Connect the dockside power cable at the boat inlet first. - 5).
+Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to on. - 6).
+Turn the circuit breaker under the starboard deckwing to the on position. - 7).
+Turn the appropriate distribution switch to the on position.